BananaTigeer2/maven-javafx-ms3/README.md

 * The <input-filename>.log contains statistics for received, valid, and failed records.

 * The <input-filename>.csv contains the invalid records from input csv file.

+\
+Dependencies/third-party libraries used:
+* univocity-parser
+* slf4j-simple
+* sqlite-jdbc

 ## Overview
 #### Approach